-To report any network, computer or printing issue, students and residents should use the "report an issue" URL on the student website, which is available even when the Internet is not functional, as this form gathers vital troubleshooting information students will not think to give us otherwise.
-We do not have the staff to offer general helpdesk services to the students or residents.
+To report any network, computer or printing issue, students and residents should send an email to the Help Desk at helpdesk@msmnyc.edu.
+We do not offer general helpdesk services to students or residents.
 To ensure efficient communications and handling of incidents, residents are asked not to contact the Office of the Resident Life Director or the Office of Information Technology directly.

-Response times will vary, but every effort is made to address incidents within 24 hours (Saturday and Sunday excluded).
+Response times will vary, but every effort is made to address incidents within 24 hours (Saturday, Sunday and Summer Fridays excluded).
 Students will be notified if more information is required and when the problem is resolved.